Unit of Forensic Medicine (UMF)

 Staff and intercantonal agreements of collaboration

 - The activities of the UMF on the Lausanne site (Canton of Vaud) are carried out under the responsibility of Dr Katarzyna Michaud.
 The Geneva team meanwhile is led by Dr Tony Fracasso.
 The unit consists of 16 doctors, nine of whom hold board certification in forensic medicine from the Swiss Medical Association (FMH), forensic medicine technicians, one anthropologist, and of one technician in medical radiology.
 Forensic dentistry and odontology expertise is provided by an external consultant.

-- The UMF includes several disciplines and subdivisions (Forensic Imaging Group and the Laboratory of Forensic histhopathology and immunohistochemistry)
+- The UMF includes several disciplines and subdivisions (Laboratory of Forensic histhopathology and immunohistochemistry)

 - Since April 2012, under a new agreement with the Canton of Valais, a unit of forensic medicine is now open in Sion (Valais) in the Central Institute which is part of the Health Network of Valais (RSV).
 Autopsies aside, many of the tasks of a forensic pathology unit are made on site by Dr BettinaSchrag who, while being appointed senior physician at the Hospital of Sion, remains affiliated to the CURML.

 - In the Canton of Neuchâtel, the CURML has worked for over 20 years with a forensic pathologist, Dr.Rolf Jeanmonod, established in the town of Neuchâtel.
 All autopsies are performed at the CURML, site of Lausanne.